History

 • The only Yankee player to have died on September 6, shortstop/second baseman Stubby Magner (1956) played all 13 of his big-league games with the 1911 Highlanders.
 He had seven hits in 33 at bats, drove in four runs, but hit no home runs.

-• Not only are all five noteworthy nonYankee players who have died this day position players, two caught, two played third base, and one patrolled the outfield.
+• Eight (of nine) noteworthy nonYankee players to have died this day were position players, including the most recent, who stands head and shoulders above the others.
+Two caught, two played third base, and one patrolled the outfield.
 Backstop Charlie Berry (1972) hit 23 long balls and knocked in 256 runs for the A’s, the Red Sox, and the White Sox from 1925-1938; and Eddie Ainsmith (1981) reached 22 fences and drove in 317 runs playing most of his games from 1910-1923 with the Senators, the Tigers, and the Cardinals.
 Third sacker Lave Cross (1927) played almost exclusively in the City of Brotherly Love from 1887-1907 with the Phillies and the A’s, and hit 47 roundtrippers with 1,371 rbi’s; and Sammy Hale (1974) hit 30 homers and drove in 392 runs from 1920-1930 with the Tigers, the A’s, and the Browns.
 And lefty-hitting outfielder Barney McClosky (1996) played with the Tigers, the A’s, the Reds, and the Indians from 1939-1953, and he hit 24 home runs and drove in 397 runs.
+A pitcher joined this group with the passing of righty reliever Barney Schultz (2015), who pitched in 1955 and from 1959 through 1965, mostly for the Cubs and Cardinals, to a 20-20 record with 35 saves.
+Yankee fans of a certain age will remember that Schultz surrendered a walkoff home run to Mickey Mantle in Game 3 of the 1964 World Series.
+Three more outfielders have joined the list, with lefty hitting, righty throwing Chris Duncan (2019), and righthanded Wally Westlake (2019).
+Duncan played in St. Louis only, from 2005 through 2009, and Westlake did most of his work from 1947 though 1956 with the Pirates and the Indians.
+Duncan had 55 home runs with 175 rbi’s; Westlake 127 long balls and 539 runs driven in.
+But lefty left fielder and Hall of Famer Lou Brock (2020), who achieved most of his success with the Cardinals from 1964 through 1979, actually got his start with the Cubs from 1961-1964.
+His career numbers are 149 home runs with 900 rbi’s, plus 938 stolen bases.
+Lou successfully stole 75.3 percent of the time throughout his career.

 • First baseman Jack Phillips (1921), also a backup, debuted with the Yanks in 1947 through early in the 1949 season before spending three years each in Pittsburgh and Detroit.
 With the Bombers, Jack kicked in two home runs and 12 rbi’s.
 The Yanks sold Phillips’s contract to the Pirates in August 1949.